 Provides a way to add conflicts between options.

-is selected, all the
+When OPT is selected, all the

 options listed in

 must be un-selected.
-If OPT
+If OPT_PREVENTS

 is set and a conflict is triggered, its content will be shown explaining

 why they conflict.
-For example:OPT
+For example:OPT_PREVENTS_MSG

 OPTIONS_DEFINE= OPT1 OPT2 OPT1_PREVENTS= OPT2 OPT1_PREVENTS_MSG= OPT1 and OPT2 enable conflicting options